 Cabin Fever and SDD are big fears

 Given the extremes of cold, darkness and loneliness of the place – its the Last Frontier after all – people look forward to social every event that gives them a reason/motivation to bundle up and get out of the apartment, house, or cabin.
-Such social events are, for instance, the start of the Iditarod in Fairbanks or Anchorage, a fancy ball at 40 below, a Governor’s inaugural ball, the World Championship in Ice Carving, or even fashion shows!When you don't get a trip to Hawaii for Christmas, your risk for cabin fever or SDD increases. #Alaska #lifestyle Click To Tweet
+Such social events are, for instance, the start of the Iditarod in Fairbanks or Anchorage, a fancy formal ball, a Governor’s inaugural ball, an ice hockey game, a sled dog race, the World Championship in Ice Carving, or once in a blue Moon even fashion shows!When you don't get a trip to Hawaii for Christmas, your risk for cabin fever or SDD increases. #Alaska #lifestyle Click To Tweet

 Social events are rare, …

 but the odds better than everywhere.
 In large communities like you know them in Europe, on the West and East Coast, down south at the Gulf of Mexico coast, in the Denver area, or in the Great Lakes area, you wouldn’t think anything about several events taking place at the same time.
 There, it’s often so, that you wouldn’t get any tickets at all when you wouldn’t make a reservation three month in advance.
 But you would think that in a community of 33000 or so with maybe 100000 in a 6 hours drive radius, such social events would be coordinated, right?At least, you can get tickets when you want to. #Alaska #lifestyle Click To Tweet

 It’s all or nothing at the Last Frontier